andresrubianoch10/MovieRapApi/README.md

 ## Threads
 This project handle all their threads with Coroutines; depends on every task to accomplish it will switch between Dispatcher.Main to handle UI changes and Dispatcher.IO to perform database operations.

+## App Layers
+The project has three big layer which contain all classes filter by funcionality in directories.
+These are: <b>Data, Internal and UI.</b>

+- <b>Data</b> layer handle all information need in the app.
+This folder contain inside it three big directories like <b>db, network and repository</b>.

+- <b>Internal</b> directory contain classes that will handle functions or actions that help to our code to perform some action.

+- <b>UI</b> layer will host all classes that have an interaction with the user.

 ## Architecture
 MVVM Architecture has been implemented on this project.
 My thought is that this design pattern is a better approach in comparison with MVP(Model View Presenter), MVC(Model View Controller) and MVI(Model View Intent) due to this has some advantages that other architecure doesn't.